nidhi-peddisetty/Reiterated-supplier-management-portal/README.md

 If you’d like to contribute to the development of the **Supplier Management Portal**, feel free to fork this repository and submit pull requests with your improvements or bug fixes.
 Please make sure to follow the standard coding practices and include relevant tests when applicable.

----

- **License**

-This project is open source and available under the [MIT License](LICENSE).

----

-This README provides a complete guide to set up and run the **Supplier Management Portal** locally, as well as additional information about the project’s features and how to contribute.